Yelich-Web/HR-Analytics-project-MS-Excel/README.md

-🧾<h1> HR-Analytics-project-MS-Excel </h1>
+🧾HR-Analytics-project-MS-Excel

 📌<b>Overview:</b><br>
 The project presents an attrition analysis conducted in <strong>Microsoft Excel (2021)</strong>.
 To create an interactive <strong>HR Analytics dashboard</strong>, <strong>pivot tables</strong> were developed using the available, pre-cleaned dataset, along with various <strong>pivot charts</strong> and <strong>slicers</strong> for effective data filtering.
 The analysis provided valuable insights, enabling the organization to make more informed, data-driven decisions.
 <hr>

+<b>Business problem:</b><br>
-<b>Business problem:</b>Attrition is one of the challenges organizations face, and its negative effects can significantly impact their performance.
-With this in mind, it is necessary to take steps to reduce it or keep it at an acceptable level.”<br>
+Attrition is one of the challenges organizations face, and its negative effects can significantly impact their performance.
+With this in mind, it is necessary to take steps to reduce it or keep it at an acceptable level.<br>

 <hr>